Login page issues:

 We have also been making efforts to simplify the login process without compromising security.
 Automatic login for SIM devices was introduced in April 2014, and it allows users to automatically connect to any Wireless@SG hotspot without the need for registration and passwords.

 The same convenience has now been extended to non-SIM devices.
 Users can download the enhanced Wireless@SG app, which will guide them through a one-time setup process.
-You only need to key in your NRIC/FIN numbers and your local mobile number, and a one-time password (OTP) will be sent via SMS to you to complete the one-time setup.
+You only need to key in your Date of Birth and your local mobile number, and a one-time password (OTP) will be sent via SMS to you to complete the one-time setup.

 User experience has also been enhanced for those who prefer to login to Wireless@SG via a browser.
 You only need to enter your mobile number (both local or foreign) to receive an OTP to complete the login process.